timbold/loom/README.md

 gtfs2graph -m tram freiburg.zip | topo | loom | octi | transitmap > freiburg-tram.svg
 ```

+### GeoJSON output attributes

+`gtfs2graph` exports each stop as a GeoJSON point with a `properties` map.
+In addition
+to the station identifier and label, the `terminals` array now lists the GTFS routes
+for which that node is a terminus (including their ID, short name, and color).
+Downstream
+consumers can use this metadata to highlight terminal stops without re-deriving the
+endpoints from the network topology.

 A sample landmarks file with matching SVG icons is provided in
 `examples/landmarks.txt`.